 Modifications and Relocation

-Located in Miami, attorney Joel Brown provides clients throughout the region with sound, effective representation during relocation disputes and post-decree modifications.
+Located in Miami, lawyer Joel Brown provides clients throughout the region with sound, effective representation during relocation disputes and post-decree modifications.

 Relocation: A Complex Legal Process When Minor Children Are Involved